 Hiring organizations are often surprised to learn that more than 50 percent of the work done by our professional search consultants involves screening candidates.
-Before you ever meet a candidate of ours, one of our search consultants has already dedicated many hours to answering one fundamental question.
-After reviewing all of our basic screening factors (which we will explore in more detail below), you must ascertain whether the candidate has the potential to become a truly valuable resource to your legal-hiring organization.
+Before you ever meet a candidate of ours, one of our search consultants has already dedicated many hours to answering one fundamental question: does the candidate have the potential to become a truly valuable resource to your organization?

 A Different Type of Motivation is Involved in Our Screening Process